Spark revs up sports rights, nabbing Formula 1 off Sky

 Fellet said a move to races at 1am and increased highlights on social media had pushed viewership to below 1 per cent of Sky subscribers - diminishing Sky's appetite to place a high bid.

+Premier League and Heineken Champions Cup viewership was also in the faction-of-a-per cent range, he said.

-Spark shares [NZX:SPK] closed yesterday at $2.32.
+Sky shares [NZX:SKT] closed yesterday at $2.32.
 The stock is down 1.7 per cent for the year.

 Spark's sports rights so far: